Do unmarried couples have legal rights?

 One way to ensure that both of you do have legal protection if you break up is to put a cohabitation agreement in place.

 This is a legal document in which you can set out who would get what in the event of a separation, as well as agree matters such as who is responsible for what during the relationship.
-For cohabiting couples with children, a cohabitation agreement can also make accommodations for them.

 Is this page useful?